 Building Regional Resilience through Strengthened Meteorological, Hydrological and Climate Services in the Indian Ocean Commission (IOC) Member Countries (Hydromet).

 This project aims to bolster climate resilience and adaptive capacities among communities by developing national hydro-meteorological services, strengthening regional cooperation and climate knowledge sharing, and with an overall focus on improving and scaling up climate information services (CS) delivery and early warning systems (EWS) in the IOC countries.
-These countries have been identified as ‘climate hotspots’ (or vulnerable to climate risks and impacts due to greater exposure to coastal erosion, natural hazards, sea-level rise and saline intrusion, temperature variability, among others), compounded by the following factors: remoteness and deprivation from the benefits of scale, low income and assets, small domestic markets and heavy dependence on a few external markets, high volatility of economic growth, fragile natural environments, and socioeconomic as well as gendered vulnerabilities.
+These countries have been identified as ‘climate hotspots’ - vulnerable to climate risks and impacts due to greater exposure to coastal erosion, natural hazards, sea-level rise and saline intrusion, temperature variability, to cite a few factors.
+This is compounded by the following: remoteness and deprivation from the benefits of scale, low income and assets, small domestic markets and heavy dependence on a few external markets, high volatility of economic growth, fragile natural environments, and socioeconomic as well as gendered vulnerabilities.

 With three components (1: capacity building, institutional development and regional cooperation; 2: improved monitoring, risk analyses and forecasting; and, 3: strengthened climate services delivery and early warning systems at national and regional level), the proposed project can contribute towards greater gender equality in the four countries by: